fstnetwork/module-api/Quick_Start/03-Send_a_Transaction.en.md

     > `txHash` is the transaction hash.

-    > Notice that transaction hash is unique on chain, but it may repeat when representing different transactions on differet chain.
+    > Notice that transaction hash is unique on chain, but it may repeat when representing different transactions on different chain.

  - Using cURL